JeppeTh/Viaplay.bundle/README.md

 # Changes
 28/05/2014
 + Fix for login issues after viaplay changes.
+* Search for series no longer seem to search episodes - handled
+* Seems new version shows DRM content when browsing - filter out DRM content

 15/04/2014
 + Fix for bug introduced when modifying playlist